The Ol' Gray Hoss

 Most secondary sources identify this film as "Old Gray Hoss," including Maltin & Bann's book.
 The

-corroborated by the lobby card.
+which is corroborated by a lobby card.